mustafaalmutawa/cs326-final-yukon/docs/final.md

 # User Interface
 ### Homepage
 <img width="1437" alt="sk__rmbillede_2022-05-06_kl _13 38 50" src="https://user-images.githubusercontent.com/40669187/167196835-334d4ebc-09f8-4f32-adc2-42366cf0743b.png">
-The homepage shows all the product listings.
-It's the main landing pge of our app.
-Additionally.
+The homepage shows all of the currently added product listings.
+It's the main landing page of our app.
 The left side contains filtering options.
 The navigation bar on the top has links to add a listing, login, and join.

 <br>

 ### User Profile
 <img width="1301" alt="sk__rmbillede_2022-05-06_kl _13 41 03" src="https://user-images.githubusercontent.com/40669187/167196881-778cda62-afe0-4d5c-b7e6-d1390cc95de0.png">

 The user profile page shows the user's own listings as well as their rating.
-Additionally, it allows the user to make updates to their listings, update the profile name, and delete the account.
+Additionally, it allows the user to make updates to their listings, update the profile name, and delete their account.

 <br>

 ### Product Page
 ![Screen Shot 2022-05-06 at 21 53 12](https://user-images.githubusercontent.com/40669187/167201012-8a0d9247-6d0b-4762-97e4-87bab0c212e6.png)

-The product page shows the product's information.
+The product page shows information about the selected product.
 This includes the product's images and description as well as details like its condition, the preferred payment method, availavility of shipping, etc.

 <br>